CuratorBot/Curator-Doc/topics/normal-vcs.md

 ## Overview

-Normal VCs is your basic Custom VC creation that can be customized the channel owner without restrictions.
+Normal VCs is your basic Custom VC creation that can be customized by the channel owner without restrictions.

 ### Behavior